WPChill/strong-testimonials/readme.txt

 Yes.

-= I want to use categories.
-Can I add a category selector to the submission form? =
+= Can I change the fields that appear below the testimonial? =

 Yes.
-After setting up your categories, you can add a category dropdown or checklist to the form.
+In views, change these custom fields in a few clicks.

-= Can I change which client fields appear below the testimonial? =
+= Can I display a large version of the featured image in a popup? =

 Yes.
-In views, these custom fields can be changed with a few clicks.

-= My theme also includes testimonials.
-Will that be a problem? =

-It depends.
-If you encounter trouble, use the support forum and we'll sort it out.
-If you want help disabling testimonials in your theme, even better. :)
+This requires a lightbox so if your theme does not include one, you will need a plugin like [Simple Colorbox](https://wordpress.org/plugins/simple-colorbox/).

 = Will it automatically use my existing testimonials? =